What’s Stage 4 Pleural Mesothelioma?

 Stage 4 Progression

-If the doctor establishes a mesothelioma diagnosis as late as stage 4, the disease has a shallow success rate for curative treatments.
+If the doctor establishes a diagnosis as late as stage 4, the disease has a shallow success rate for curative treatments.
 Most procedures will revolve around palliative care methods or improving mesothelioma symptoms and quality of life for the patient.
 The TNM scale puts stage 4 pleural mesothelioma into one section.

 - Primary tumor no longer resectable